bndtools/bnd.manual/_chapters/310-testing.md

 In automatic mode, the default tester creates a list of available bundles with test cases and executes all of them.
 Automatic mode can then end or it can run in continuous mode.
 Every time a bundle is started it will run the tests again.
 Continuous mode is intended for developing test bundles.
 You just run a framework and edit your test bundle's code.
 Any changes are saved and deployed, triggering the tests.

 ## Framework Properties for the Default Tester
-The default tester uses the project information to parametrize the tester's runtime component.
+The default tester uses the project information to parameterize the tester's runtime component.
 However, it is also possible to set these runtime parameters explicitly with framework properties when you want to run the framework in automatic mode.
 The default tester obeys the following framework properties:

 |!Property|!Default|!Description|
 |`tester.port`|-|The port to send the JUnit information to in a format defined by Eclipse.
 If this property is not set, no information is send but tests are still run.|